IdealisticAI/Documentation/BigManage.md

 ### Adding to an employee's purpose
 > Provide the content you want to add to the employee’s purpose.
 No justification is needed when adding.
 For example, you could tell BigManage: “Add to the purpose of the employee ‘John Doe’: ‘Ensure accuracy in all client reports consistently.’”
 ### Removing from an employee's purpose
 > Specify the content you want to remove from the employee’s purpose and include a justification explaining why it’s being removed.
 You can remove an entry by its text or by its number.
-For example: “Remove from the purpose of the employee ‘John Doe’ the goal ‘Ensure accuracy in all client reports consistently’ because his role has changed.”
+For example: “Remove from the purpose of the employee ‘John Doe’ the goal ‘Ensure accuracy in all client reports consistently’ because his position has changed.”

 ## Past
 ##### The past is a record of important facts about the company, positions or employees, typically from before they started using BigManage or from before an employee joined the company.